Using a tablet on the road

 The January trip to Israel saw me posting an entry with lots of errors I didn't pick up until later.
 It was the first time since 2016 that I'd used the thing so was quite rusty.
 Hunt and peck with a stylus is incredibly slow, while attempting to touch type on the tablet ends up with a complete mess.
 The possibility of using a separate keyboard might help, as long as it's not too heavy.

-There any number of text processing Apps available for Android tablets and most are a pain to use.
+There are any number of text processing Apps available for Android tablets and most are a pain to use.
 Saving a text file in the location you want is near on impossible and finding the file again, the same.
 After trying out about a dozen of these pretensive apparitions, I've finally settled on one named Notepad Free.
 It keeps all my text files in it's own space and presents me with a list of them when the program is opened.
 I just pick the one needed and type away.

 Writing a blog post online can be a bit of a hit and miss affair.
 Especially when many Wifi's in locations like bars or cafés often have a 30 minute time limit imposed on users.
 This is where doing the entire article in Notepad is better.
 I have all the time in the world to get it right.
 Even then there are minor offenses, like Android putting in double spaces instead of single ones.
 To compensate for that I coded a short replacement string in Perl (the programing language I wrote my blog software with) to get rid of them.